CS1003-Fall-2021/FinalExamReadme/README.md

 For one garden in particular, the measurements given are: theta = 30°, h = 30m, g = 20m, r<sub>1</sub> = 5m, and r<sub>2</sub> = 12.5m.
 The garden is made up of G<sub>g</sub> = .3 (30%) grass and G<sub>f</sub> = .55 (55%) flowerbeds., where G<sub>g</sub> and G<sub>f</sub> are the fractions of the garden area covered by each.
 There are 3 coniferous trees (T<sub>C</sub>) and 2 deciduous (T<sub>D</sub>).

+Based on a zone cost of $0.55, the garden described above would have a cost of $153.

 Note: G<sub>g</sub> and G<sub>f</sub> don’t need to add up to 100% because some sections of the garden are covered by the trees or stone pathways.

 Hints: